Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Come home, chill for a bit, maybe go for a drive to find a beautiful pie.

-It's on the drive, pie drive, love it.
+Pie drive, love it.

-Get a project on the scone.
+Get a pie, get a scone.

-Oh yeah, love going for a drive,
+Oh, yeah, love going for a drive and getting some scones.

 Yeah.